esl/MongooseIM/doc/user-guide/ICE_tutorial.md

 * **TURN password** - The password that we have set via *MONGOOSEICE\_STUN\_SECRET* variable.
 In out case it's "*secret*"

 And that would be all.
-Now you can click "*TEST CONNECTEION*" to, well..., test the connection.
+Now you can click "*TEST CONNECTION*" to, well..., test the connection.
 If everything works, you can "*SAVE*" the settings.
 Now your [Mangosta-Android] is ready to play streamed video, but we still need the source...